harness/developer-hub/docs/chaos-engineering/technical-reference/probes/k8s-probe.md

 sidebar_position: 5
 ---

-With the proliferation of custom resources & operators, especially in the case of stateful applications, the steady-state is manifested as status parameters/flags within Kubernetes resources.
-K8s Probe addresses verification of the desired resource state by allowing users to define the Kubernetes GVR (group-version-resource) with appropriate filters (field selectors/label selectors).
+With the proliferation of custom resources and operators, especially in the case of stateful applications, the steady state is manifested as status parameters or flags within Kubernetes resources.
+K8s Probe addresses verification of the desired resource state by allowing users to define the Kubernetes GVR (group-version-resource) with appropriate filters (field selectors or label selectors).
 The experiment makes use of the Kubernetes Dynamic Client to achieve this.
-The probe supports following CRUD operations:
+The probe supports the following CRUD operations:

-- **create:** It creates Kubernetes resource based on the data provided inside the probe.k8sProbe/inputs.data field.
+- **create:** Creates Kubernetes resource based on the data provided inside the probe.k8sProbe/inputs.data field.
-- **delete:** It deletes matching kubernetes resource via GVR and filters (field selectors/label selectors).
+- **delete:** Deletes matching kubernetes resource via GVR and filters (field selectors/label selectors).
-- **present:** It checks for the presence of kubernetes resource based on GVR and filters (field selectors/label selectors).
+- **present:** Checks for the presence of kubernetes resource based on GVR and filters (field selectors or label selectors).
-- **absent:** It checks for the absence of kubernetes resource based on GVR and filters (field selectors/label selectors).
+- **absent:** Checks for the absence of kubernetes resource based on GVR and filters (field selectors or label selectors).

-## Defining the probe
+## Probe definition

 You can define the probes at **.spec.experiments[].spec.probe** path inside the chaos engine.